iVuDang/COMP-1633-F23-C--Notes-Exercises/README.md

 <br>

 ### :white_check_mark: GOOD
+* Incremental development - regularly write, compile, and test each line/part of code/solution to ensure no errors at each step.
+* Break problems into **small enough problems** so that the problems cannot be wrong when solving them.
 * white space for increased readability
 * one statement per line
 * consistent bracing formats with paired open and close braces aligned vertically